../

 DarkHelp

 DarkHelp is an optional open-source C++/C/Python API wrapper and CLI for Darknet.
 DarkHelp was written by Stéphane Charette -- the author of this FAQ -- to supplement Darknet and provide a robust CLI and commercial-ready API that does more than Darknet itself.
 DarkHelp provides several advanced features -- such as image tiling, snapping, and DarkHelp Server -- which Darknet does not support natively.
-DarkHelp is available for Linux, Windows, and probably Mac (not tested).
+DarkHelp is available for Linux, Windows, and Mac.

 DarkMark